Serge-Girard/TControlList/README.md

 Various programs to discover the facets of this new component.

+These samples were the subject of articles on Developpez.com and of a presentation in French in May 2021 whose [replay and links are available here](https://serialstreameur.fr/webinaire-20210520.php).

 ## 1 - NoCode
 Easy to use ?
 Thank Livebindings